 Chain Reaction: A Story in Four Images

-Here’s a Sony Make.Believe video called ‘Chain Reaction: A Story in Four Images.’
-In this video, I join my fellow Sony Artisans of Imagery Matthew Jordan Smith, Cristina Mittermeier and David McLain to share our creative process.
+In Sony’s Make.Believe video ‘Chain Reaction: A Story in Four Images’ I join my fellow Sony Artisans of Imagery Matthew Jordan Smith, Cristina Mittermeier and David McLain to share our creative process.
 We tell a story one image at a time as each of us interprets the previous photograph to advance our story.
 Give it a look and see where you can take it next.

 As the final photographer in the ‘Chain Reaction’ I shot the Miami Mermaids with Sony’s RX1 out on South Beach.
 As a Miami photographer, I figured that there’s nothing you can do on South Beach to draw a second look.
 It’s a place that seen it’s all.
 But it turns out that photographing a pair of mermaids might just be the exception to that…